Your plants can be on their way to you in less than two days with Grower Direct Express!

 Dress them up or dress them down, Potentilla plants are fantastic when used as:

-- Frilly edging plants to define a garden plots
+• Frilly edging plants to define a garden plot's transition between lawn and garden

-- Skirting and living mulch around the base of larger shrubs and trees
+• As groundcover and living mulch around the base of larger shrubs and trees

-- Lovely spillers in large planters
+• Lovely spillers in large planters where the cheerful blooms shine all season

 Potentillas are generally not favored by deer but do attract butterflies and are ideal to use in your Pollinator gardens!
-The golden centers have tons of pollen and nectar for bees, butterflies and other beneficial insects!
+The golden centers have tons of pollen and nectar for bees, butterflies, and other beneficial insects!

-The flowers and especially the foliage look fantastic in floral bouquets and the fall foliage adds color to your bouquets and fall landscape.
+The flowers and especially the foliage look fantastic in floral bouquets, and the fall foliage adds color to your bouquets and fall landscape.
 So include one or more in your Cut Flower garden for long sprays of fine-textured greenery!

 Potentilla Shrub Care